kasper/phoenix/API.md

 end
 ```

+- `mainScreen()` returns the screen containing the window with the keyboard focus
+- `screens()` returns all screens, the first screen in this array corresponds to the primary screen for the system
 - `frameInRectangle()` returns the whole frame for the screen
 - `visibleFrameInRectangle()` returns the visible frame for the screen subtracting the Dock and Menu from the frame when visible
 - `next()` returns the next screen or the first screen when on the last one